-The notion of investing in the stock market without volatility is as illusory as a car without an engine.
+Investing in a stock market without volatility is as illusory as driving a car without an engine.
 Like it or not, the two concepts invariably go hand in hand.
-But does that mean you should avoid volatility - and investing - altogether?
+But does that mean you should avoid volatility and investing altogether?

 The short answer is no. Market uncertainty can naturally cause panic and lead to poor investment decisions.
-Yet, by recognizing shortterm market uncertainty for what it is, you can help ensure that it doesn't derail your long-term goals.
+Yet, by recognizing short-term market uncertainty for what it is, you can help ensure that it doesn't derail your long-term goals.

 Here are five tried and tested principles that can help you gain needed perspective.